noahsadir/vidQR/readme.md

 # vidQR - Animated series of QR Codes

-## Usage
+QR codes are great for transferring very small amounts of data (such as a URL or identifier) with an ordinary camera.

-See the individual folders for instructions specific to that program.
+But what if you wanted to transfer more data, perhaps a small file, though a similar method?
+Even the biggest QR code can only store about 3 KB of data, and even that results in a very large and unwieldy QR code.

-In general, put a file into an encoder to receive a vidQR code and scan that code with a decoder to retrieve the file back.
+This "problem" can be solved by breaking up a file into smaller pieces and turning each piece into a QR code, forming a series of codes that can be scanned and decoded.

-## Purpose
+### Encoding (see 'python' folder for more info)

-A single traditional QR code is immensely useful, but doesn't store that much data.
-This program attempts to address that issue (and introduces a whole host of new ones while doing so).
+The binary of an input file is encoded as a Base64 string.
+That string is then split into substrings which can fit in a QR code.

-This is accomplished by breaking up a file into smaller pieces and turning each piece into a QR code, forming an animated series of codes that can be scanned and decoded.
+#### VERSION 2

-Where as a QR code can store up to 3 kilobytes (and only a couple hundred before it becomes huge and unwieldy), vidQR can easily transmit up to a hundred KB of data and theoretically way, way more.
+  - The first 4 bytes stored in each QR code is a header containing the ID of the packet

-In essence, you can think of vidQR as a 3D barcode, with time being the third dimension.
+  - The remaining bytes contain the actual binary data

-## Technical Details
+#### VERSION 3

-### Encoding
+  - The first 3 bytes stored in each QR code is 24-bit unsigned int containing the ID of the packet

-The input file is interpreted as a binary file and encoded to a Base64 string.
-That string is then split to fit into each QR code, which essentially act as packets.
+  - The fourth byte is an 8-bit unsigned int representing the type of data stored in the packet (file data, metadata, etc.)

-The first 4 bytes stored in each QR code is a header containing ID of the packet (individual code) and the rest contains the actual file data.
+  - The remaining bytes contain the actual binary data

-After each QR code is generated, they are stitched together into a GIF which can then be scanned by a decoder.
+After each QR code is generated, they are stitched together into a video which can then be scanned by a decoder.

 Additionally, a static Code128 barcode is always present under each QR code which stores metadata and triggers the decoder to start scanning the QR codes.

-### Decoding
+### Decoding (see 'react' or 'ios-app' folder for more info)

 The decoding program first searches for a Code128 barcode which contains the number of packets, file extension, file size, and frame rate of the GIF.
 Once the code is found and the metadata is stored, the program begins to scan and store the packets.